Commercial Surveys - London

 Before you purchase, lease, let, sell or alter a commercial property in London, you might either want or need to obtain a commercial survey report.
 By identifying building defects, we could help you shave a significant sum off a property’s asking price or avoid a poor investment altogether.
-Our commercial surveys can also help protect you from a legal standpoint, whether it’s an insurance claim battle or a dispute with a landlord or tenant.
+Our RICS commercial surveys, covering London and Surrey, can help protect you from a legal standpoint, whether it’s an insurance claim battle or a dispute with a landlord or tenant.

 In this article, we discuss the benefits of commercial surveys, factors that affect the price and the different types of survey available.
 We’ve also included some downloadable example reports at the bottom of the page so that you can see what you’re paying for.
 If you have any questions or want to book a commercial survey, get in touch with us on 020 3598 6730.